MicrosoftDocs/power-automate-docs/articles/export-flow-solution.md

   - enduser
 ---

-# Export a solution containing flows
+# Export a solution

-## Export steps
-Follow these steps to move your solution and its dependencies to a new environment:
+Follow these steps to move your solution and its dependencies to a new environment.

 1. Select **Solutions** from the navigation bar.
 1. Select the unmanaged solution that you want to export, select the **Overview** page (in the left navigation), and then select **Export**.
 1. The **Before you export** right pane appears.
-Choose from the following options, and then select **Next**:
+Choose from the following options, and then select **Next**.
-    - **Publish all changes**.
-Notice that, when you export an unmanaged solution, only published components are exported.
+    - **Publish all changes** - Notice that, when you export an unmanaged solution, only published components are exported.
 We recommend that you select **Publish all changes** to make sure all components are included in the exported solution.
-    - **Check for issues**.
-Run the solution checker against the solution to detect performance and stability issues.
+    - **Check for issues** - Run the solution checker against the solution to detect performance and stability issues.
 1. The **Export this solution** right pane appears.
-Enter or select from the following options, and then select **Export**:
+Enter or select from the following options, and then select **Export**.
-    - **Version number**: Power Automate automatically increments your solution version while displaying the current version.
+    - **Version number** - Power Automate automatically increments your solution version.
 You can accept the default version or enter your own.
-    - **Export as**: Select the package type, either **Managed** or **Unmanaged**.
+    - **Export as** - Select the package type, either **Managed** or **Unmanaged**.
 More information: [Managed and unmanaged solutions](/power-platform/alm/solution-concepts-alm#managed-and-unmanaged-solutions)

-1. The export can take several minutes to complete.
-Once finished, the **exported solution zip file** is available in the download folder specified by your web browser.
+The export can take several minutes to complete.
+Once finished, the **exported solution zip file** is available in the download folder for your web browser.

-1. The flows will be in a **Workflows** folder in the solution zip file.
+The flows will be in a **Workflows** folder in the solution zip file.
 Each exported workflow is represented as a JSON file.
 Flow definitions were traditionally a compact block of JSON in a single line, but in February 2022 the export format was changed to multi-line formatted JSON to make them easier to read and make them friendlier to revision tracking in source control.

-## Export details
+## Tips
 -  You can't export managed solutions.
 More information: [Managed and unmanaged solutions](/power-platform/alm/solution-concepts-alm#managed-and-unmanaged-solutions)
--  Once a flow is solution-aware and in Dataverse, then it must be exported in a solution as described earlier in this article.
+-  Once a flow is solution-aware and in Dataverse, it must be exported in a solution as described earlier in this article.
 You cannot export a solution-aware flow from the flow details page.
 -  To implement healthy application lifecycle management (ALM) in your organization, consider using a source control system to store and collaborate on your solutions, and automate the solution export process.
 More information: [ALM basics](/power-platform/alm/basics-alm) in the Power Platform ALM guide.

 ## Learn more